Eason-Y-Lu/Linked-List-Labyrinth/README.md

 # Linked-List-
-Please checkout the CPP branch and the java branch.
+Please checkout the CPP branch and the Java branch.